tamuri/BIOL0033/software_installation.md

 2. RStudio development environment
 3. Several specific packages and libraries for phylogenetic analysis

-If you plan on using [Desktop@UCL Anywhere](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere) you can skip steps 1 & 2 because R and RStudio are already installed.

 Optional (but recommended) tools to install are:

 If you are on Windows or Linux, you will need to install [Java Runtime](https://www.java.com/en/download/) to use the following: